 In this section, we aim at showcasing the solution of the inverse data-driven constitutive law discovery problem using a method that features reasonable complexity, accommodates different primitive operations without training instabilities, and generalizes across different materials.
-For this purpose, we consider a combination of the Recursive Tree Grammar Variational Autoencoder (RTGVAE) method proposed by Paassen et. al. \cite{paassen2022recursive}, applied to the Language of Hyperelastic Materials formulated in the previous section, and the Covariant Matrix Adaptation Evolutionary Strategy \cite{hansen2003reducing, hansen2001completely} (CMA-ES) for gradient-free optimization.
+For this purpose, we consider a combination of the Recursive Tree Grammar Variational Autoencoder (RTGVAE) method proposed by \cite{paassen2022recursive}, applied to the Language of Hyperelastic Materials formulated in the previous section, and the Covariant Matrix Adaptation Evolutionary Strategy \cite{hansen2003reducing, hansen2001completely} (CMA-ES) for gradient-free optimization.
 Our purpose in choosing RTGVAE is to show that the proposed methodology can be seamlessly integrated with an already established symbolic regression method.
 However, in principle any other symbolic regression method could be considered, e.g. a LSPT model, in combination with our grammar-generated hyperelastic constitutive laws.
 In symbolic regression methods that consider grammar, the latent space is constructed by encoding sequences of grammar rules.
 Therefore, when performing the data-drive discovery, the models produced in the process of optimization are biased to satisfies the grammar and thus be semantically and syntactically valid.
 If we considered a LSPT model, for example, the latent space would not be constructed by encoding grammar rules, which means that there would be a higher probability of obtaining invalid expressions during the discovery process.